 How do I fix my pet’s bad breath?

-Bad breath or “doggy breath” for our canine pals is not normal.
+Bad breath or “doggy breath” for our canine and feline pals is not normal.
 This is one of the earliest signs of periodontal disease (inflamed tissues around your pet’s teeth that can cause tooth loss and serious infections).
-Once your pet’s breath becomes foul or unbearable, please call our team right away to schedule a check-up.
-Aside from oral health problems, bad breath can also be symptoms of other diseases like liver issues, kidney disease and diabetes.
+If you have concerns about your pet’s breath, please call our team to schedule a check-up.
+Aside from oral health problems, bad breath can also be a symptom of other diseases like liver issues, kidney disease and diabetes.

 Can I get my dog’s teeth cleaned without anesthesia?